ysmike/relative-horoscope/README.md

 # 🔯 Relative Horoscope

 <a href="https://relative-horoscope.herokuapp.com" target="_blank" >**Relative Horoscope**</a> not only provides your typical
-daily forecast but also shows how your luck fares compared to the remaining zodiac signs.
-On top of this, each sign packs a dad joke which also updates daily so that you can leave the website with a hint of laughter (or an eye-roll 🙄).
+daily forecast but analyzes how your luck fares compared to the remaining zodiac signs.
+On top of this, each sign packs a dad joke which also updates daily so that you can leave the website with a hint of laughter (or perhaps an eye-roll 🙄).

 ## 🔨 Usage